ayantot/checkpoint4-WCS/README.md

 Wild Circus for checkpoint 4 with the Wild Code School

-Create a Wild circus using Angular and Spring to create a complete web application and shox what we learned during 4 monthes.
+Create a Wild circus using Angular and Spring to create a complete web application and show what we learned during 4 monthes.